Becoming Catholic and Getting Confirmed FAQs

 How do I sign up?

 Come to one of our Information Sessions, which take place at the start of each semester, or email Brett Perkins at any time.
 Since RCIA is a year-long process, registration typically closes in mid-September.
-In addition, because there are both fall and spring cohorts of the Short Course, registration for it typically closes within two weeks of the start of each semester.
-If you find yourself interested in becoming Catholic and it’s outside of one of these registration times, please email Brett to begin the process in a one-on-one setting.
+For the fall and spring cohorts of the Short Course, registration typically closes within two weeks of the start of each semester.
+If you find yourself interested in becoming Catholic or getting Confirmed and it’s outside of one of these registration times, no worries!
+Please just email Brett and you can begin some preliminary elements of the process in a one-on-one setting.

 Do I have to know that I definitely want to become Catholic or be Confirmed before I sign up?

 While some individuals come to us knowing that they are ready to become Catholic Christians or celebrate their Confirmation, the majority of our participants are simply open to this possibility.
-Both RCIA and the Short Course are meant to be processes of discernment, meaning they are meant to provide the space and time you need to ask questions and learn more about the beliefs and life of Catholic Christians.
+Both RCIA and the Short Course are meant to be processes of discernment, meaning they are meant to provide the space and time you need to ask questions, pray, experience our liturgical worship, and learn more about God as well as the beliefs and life of Catholic Christians before saying "yes."
 Ask all the questions that you want!
 We hope to help you find meaningful answers.
 Ultimately the decision to become a Catholic Christian or be Confirmed is one that only you can make, all under the guidance of the Holy Spirit.

 Who leads the RCIA or Short Course?

-Our director of Sacramental Preparation is Brett Perkins.
+Our Assistant Director of Evangelization & Religious Education is Brett Perkins, and he also coordinates the RCIA Process.
 Brett is assisted by Fr.
-Brogan Ryan, C.S.C., our Sacramental Preparation chaplain, along with two teams of roughly 10 undergraduate and graduate students, faculty and staff, who lead the RCIA and Short Course weekly Sunday Sessions.
+Brian Ching, C.S.C., our Sacramental Preparation Chaplain and Coordinator of the Short Course Process, along with two teams of roughly 10 undergraduate and graduate student volunteers, who lead the various aspects of our RCIA and Short Course weekly Sunday Sessions.

 What is a sponsor, and how do I get one?